Adult Care Homes in Montgomery, AL

 • Rest Homes

-Montgomery’s coldest month is January when the average temperature overnight is 35.5°F. In July, the warmest month, the average day time temperature rises to 92.7°F.
+Montgomery’s coldest month is January when the average temperature overnight is 35.5°F. In July, the warmest month, the average day time temperature rises to 92.7°F, very friendly for senior citizens.

 • Wetumpka – 16 miles north of montgomery